-You’ll be giving your digestive system the chance to absorb nutrients, the chance to get some rest, and the chance to lose weight and be healthy.
+By making this simple change to your dinner habits, you’ll be giving your digestive system the chance to absorb nutrients, get some rest, lose weight and be healthy.

 3. It’s not about having a small dinner, it’s about eating the right dinner

 If the choice is between not having dinner and having a bag of potato chips for dinner, it’s best to have nothing.
 If it comes down to a baked potato and salmon with spinach, the latter will always be better.